Biometric identification by country: United States

+Asia

 China

 China started using biometric collection since November 2018 for most foreign citizens as part of the visa application process.
 A pilot scheme was tested in Shenzhen International Airport prior to the country-wide implementation.
 The data collected are all the 10 fingers from the hand and a voiceprint.
 These measures are most likely intended to clamp down on visa loopholes and improve foreign surveillance.